RasppleII/a2server/docs/ivanx/a2server_installubuntu.md

   sudo sed -i '0,/-eq 0/s/-eq 0/-ge 0/' /etc/profile
   ```

-* When you\'re back at the prompt, type `sudo shutdown -h now` which
+* When you're back at the prompt, type `sudo shutdown -h now` which
   will turn off the (virtual) machine.

 * Recommended: If you are using a virtual machine, take a snapshot you